 Develop a plan using the NSW SES Emergency Planner.

-Preparing an emergency kit can save vital time in an emergency, especially if you lose power or need to leave your home in a hurry.
+Preparing an emergency kit can save vital time in an emergency, especially if you lose power or need to leave your home quickly.

 An emergency kit should contain:

-- first aid kit (with supplies necessary for your household)
+- a first aid kit (with supplies necessary for your household)